 Locating Objects in a Database

 When astronomers want to find an object in the sky with a telescope, they can simply look through the eyepiece and scan around, or if they know where the object is relative to a brighter object, they can star hop to the location.
-With the help of some additional technology on their telescopes, they can use the RA and Dec coordinates of the object to point to a precise location.
-But what do astronomers do when the images (and all the measurements that have been taken using those images) are stored in a computer database?
+With the help of some additional technology, they can use the RA and Dec coordinates to command the telescope to point to a precise location.
+But what do astronomers do when the images (and all the measurements that have been made using those images) are stored in a computer database?
 For this task, we need a way to talk to the database and ask it to search for and return the information we need.
-This is the job of SQL or structured query language.
+This is possible using the structured query language (SQL).